greenfieldtech-nirs/cloudonix-voiceai-connector/README.md

 ```bash
 command -v nvm
 ```
-The output should simplט say `nvm`.
+The output should simply say `nvm`.

 3. Install `node` and `npm`
 ```bash